Agnieszka-21/yoga-mats/README.md

 ### Colour Scheme

 - __Purple__
-Purple (#4A1861), often associated with yoga and widely known as a popular color of the first yoga mats, is the main color of the site.
-It is used for the Logo, any navigational Font Awesome icons (the menu icon for mobile devices as well as social media icons in the footer), any headings, as box-shadow color for the header/nav bar, and also for the centrepiece icons and hyperlink text on pages Thank You and 404.
-It corresponds well with the hero image, which shows mats in multiple colours, purple being one of them.
+  - Purple (#4A1861), often associated with yoga and widely known as a popular color of the first yoga mats, is the main color of the site.
+  - It is used for the Logo, any navigational Font Awesome icons (the menu icon for mobile devices as well as social media icons in the footer), any headings, as box-shadow color for the header/nav bar, and also for the centrepiece icons and hyperlink text on pages Thank You and 404.
+  - It corresponds well with the hero image, which shows mats in multiple colours, purple being one of them.

 - __Light Purple__
-A very light shade of purple (#FCF2FF, in the style.css file used in its rgba version) is used as a background color for cover text in the hero section of the homepage, for the contact form, and also for the  pages Thank You and 404, which are designed in a more minimalistic style.
+  - A very light shade of purple (#FCF2FF, in the style.css file used in its rgba version) is used as a background color for cover text in the hero section of the homepage, for the contact form, and also for the  pages Thank You and 404, which are designed in a more minimalistic style.
+  - It provides great contrast for both purple and black (text colours on the site) and at the same time helps create a simple, minimalistic colour palette, complementing the main brand colour, purple, monochromatically.

 - __White__
-White (#FFFFFF) is used as clean, simple background color on the homepage and the Choose your mat page, as well as in the header and footer of all 5 pages, providing high contrast for any text and images.
+  - White (#FFFFFF) is used as clean, simple background color on the homepage and the Choose your mat page, as well as in the header and footer of all 5 pages, providing high contrast for any text and images.

 - __Black__
-A shade of black (#101C24) is used for any regular and bold text in the main part of each page, as well as in the navigation bar, providing excellent contrast with a white or light purple background.
+  - A shade of black (#101C24) is used for any regular and bold text in the main part of each page, as well as in the navigation bar, providing excellent contrast with a white or light purple background.

 - __Chartreuse__
-Since the background image on the Contact us page introduces a bold chartreuse colour (#B4B535), the same colour is also used in the form, when hovering over the input fields and the "send" button on laptops and larger screens.
+  - Since the background image on the Contact us page introduces a bold chartreuse colour (#B4B535), the same colour is also used in the form when hovering over the input fields and the "send" button on laptops and larger screens.

 ![Contrast Grid](https://github.com/Agnieszka-21/yoga-mats/blob/main/assets/documentation/contrast-grid-min.png)

 - __Green, yellow, and red (table)__
-The table on the Choose your mat page uses green, red, and yellow emoji icons to depict how suitable each mat type is in a simple and widely-understandable way for those who prefer visual materials.
-A slightly pastel shade of each of these colours ensures that the icons do not take the user's attention away from the main colour scheme of the site.
-Since the colours themselves have a clear symbolic meaning, contrast is in this case secondary.
+  - The table on the Choose your mat page uses green, red, and yellow emoji icons to depict how suitable each mat type is in a simple and widely-understandable way for those who prefer visual materials.
+  - A slightly pastel shade of each of these colours ensures that the icons do not take the user's attention away from the main colour scheme of the site.
+  - Since the colours themselves have a clear symbolic meaning, contrast is in this case secondary.

 ### Typography

 Two font families are imported from Google fonts and used across all pages:

 - __Libre Franklin, weight 300__
-A sans-serif font, Libre Franklin is used for the Logo (h1) and any headings (h2, h3).
-The headings on pages Home and Choose your mat are uppercase to provide more variety since these pages are rich in text content.
-The headings on pages with significantly less text (Contact, Thank you, and 404) are lowercase to convey simplicity and accessibility, communicating an informal and inviting character of the site.
+  - A sans-serif font, Libre Franklin is used for the Logo (h1) and any headings (h2, h3).
+  - The headings on pages Home and Choose your mat are uppercase to provide more variety since these pages are rich in text content.
+  - The headings on pages with significantly less text (Contact, Thank you, and 404) are lowercase to convey simplicity and accessibility, communicating an informal and inviting character of the site.

 - __Schibsted Grotesk, weight 400 and 700__
-Also a sans-serif font, Schibsted Grotesk is used for any regular and bold text that is not a heading.
-It is easily legible and complements Libre Franklin, conveying the same values of simplicity and accessibility.
+  - Also a sans-serif font, Schibsted Grotesk is used for any regular and bold text that is not a heading.
+  - It is easily legible and complements Libre Franklin, conveying the same values of simplicity and accessibility.

 ### Imagery
 All images depict colourful yoga mats, either rolled up or being used by yoga practicioners, making it easy for the user to understand the subject of the site at a glance.